-Ownership Structure FFC is owned by Fauji Foundation (~44%).
+Ownership Structure FFC is majority owned by Fauji Foundation (~44%).
 General public holds ~24%.
-Rest of the ownership lies with foreign companies (~5%), financial institutions (~20%) and others (~7%).
+Rest of the ownership lies with foreign companies (~4%), public sector companies & financial institutions (~20%) and others (~8%).

-Stability The ownership structure is seen stable as majority of the shareholding vests with the sponsors through FF.
+Stability The ownership structure is stable as majority of the shareholding vests with the sponsor (FF).

-Business Acumen Fauji Foundation (FF), founded in 1954, has emerged as one of the leading conglomerates of the country, with established business interests in various diversified sectors i.e., banking, power, food and cement sectors.
+Business Acumen Fauji Foundation (FF), founded in 1954, has emerged as one of the leading conglomerates of the country, with established business interests in various diversified sectors i.e., agriculture, power, oil and gas, marine terminals, financial services, and cement sectors.

-Financial Strength Besides holding formidable equity strength in FFC, the sponsors have an extensive investment book (includes 5 subsidiaries, 4 associated companies, and 1 joint venture of FFC) fortifying their sound financial strength.
-In CY21, FFC has consolidated equity of ~PKR 98bln with an asset base of ~PKR270bln.
-Through its diverse set of businesses, it is generating a turnover of ~PKR 114bln and posted a PAT of ~PKR 35bln.
+Financial Strength Besides holding formidable equity strength in FFC, the sponsor have extensive investments in agriculture, power, oil and gas, marine terminals, financial services, and cement sectors, which fortifies their sound financial strength.
+In CY22, FFC has 5 subsidiaries, 4 associated companies and 1 joint venture with a consolidated equity of ~PKR 121bln (CY21: ~PKR 103bln) and an asset base of ~PKR 328bln (CY21: ~PKR 275bln).
+Through its diverse set of business, it is generating a turnover of ~PKR 126bln (CY21: ~PKR 114bln) and posted a PAT of ~PKR 35bln (CY21: ~PKR 39bln).